 Enjoy three amazing islands

 Here’s another highlight that makes Maui unique: It’s actually comprised of three islands, not one.
 Romantic Lanai and uncrowded Molokai are also part of Maui, which is officially known as Maui Nui.
 From Maui island, you can sail to Lanai on a scenic 45-minute Expeditions ferry or hop a 25-minute view-filled flight to Molokai.
-Find out why Lanai might just be the most romantic spot in the United States.

 Stay on the world’s largest private island